christianschmucker/graphTraversal/README.md

 Node JS is used for the backend processing.

 ## Getting started
-To start the server run `npm run startApp` in a terminal.
+To start the server run `npm run startApp` in a terminal and open http://localhost:3000